Designer Christopher John Rogers tops starry CFDA awards

 Actor Anya Taylor-Joy, best known for the hit Netflix series “The Queen’s Gambit,” was named Face of the Year, a new award this year.

+Georgian designer Demna Gvasalia for Balenciaga won the award for international womenswear designer and Grace Wales Bonner for Wales Bonner took the prize for international menswear designer.

+The Geoffrey Beene lifetime achievement award went to Dapper Dan.
+The Harlem-based designer was the first Black designer to receive the honor.

-Actor Emily Blunt hosted the proceedings Wednesday evening at THE POOL + THE GRILL in the Seagram Building on Park Avenue.
+Actor Emily Blunt hosted the proceedings at THE POOL + THE GRILL in the Seagram Building on Park Avenue.

 Nominations for the designer categories were submitted by the CFDA Fashion Awards Guild, made up of members of the CFDA, along with fashion retailers, journalists, and stylists.